 Hence a continuous circular process between planning and executing takes place until we reach our intended destination.
 The surrounding space communicates with the user via cues from the architecture and interior design while the user interprets the cues based on their previous experiences from similar environments and their individual capabilities to take in information.

-Understanding this dialogue that arises between the space and the user enables us as wayfinding designers to make wayfinding and navigation in complex spaces easier and more intuitive for all, irrespective of their abilities and preconditions.
+Understanding the dialogue between the space and the user enables us as wayfinding designers to make wayfinding and navigation in complex spaces easier and more intuitive for everyone, irrespective of their abilities and preconditions.

 Supporting the relationship between the built environment and its users